 $40 Print copy with Donation to Protect the Wolves

-A print copy with $20 donated to Protect the Wolves, that Native American 501c3 dedicated to protecting North American wildlife. (https://protectthewolves.com/)
+A print copy with the eBooks and $20 donated to Protect the Wolves, that Native American 501c3 dedicated to protecting North American wildlife. (http://protectthewolves.com/)

 Werewolves may be able to speak out for themselves, but most wolves in our world can't.
 Ronald would go for this option.
 Hey, he's a zookeeper, of course the safety of animals matters to him!